 As to the visitation schedule itself, courts will generally defer to parents regarding the details of what works for the family and the children.

-Proof Required for Grandparents to Get Custody
+Proof Required for Grandparents to Get Custody in Maryland

 If there are concerns about a child’s well-being, grandparents can petition the court for custody.
-Grandparents, as third parties to the situation, must prove that the parent or parents are unfit to care for the child or that there are exceptional circumstances or that they are in fact de factor parents.
+As third parties to the situation, they must prove that the parent or parents are unfit to care for the child or that there are exceptional circumstances or that they are in fact de factor parents.
 This is a high bar, as courts presume that parents are the best ones to care for their children.

 Another way to award custody to grandparents is to prove exceptional circumstances.
-For instance, if a parent leaves a child in the grandparents’ care and substantial time has elapsed, a court might find that it is in the child’s best interests to stay with the grandparents.
+For instance, if a parent leaves a child in the grandparents’ care and substantial time has elapsed, a court might find that it is in the child’s best interests to stay with them.
 The law favors biological parents having custody, but courts always consider the need for stability and certainty in the child’s future, as well as many other factors.

 These cases can be fraught with conflict, and an attorney in Maryland who understands grandparents’ rights can help prepare for these challenges.